intellltech/grano-did-client/README.md

 # Grano DID Client
-Grano DID Client is a client library to interact with [grano-did-contract](https://github.com/eg-easy/grano-did-contract) extending [CosmJS](https://github.com/cosmos/cosmjs) client library for cosmos-sdk based chain.
+Grano DID Client is a client library to interact with [grano-did-contract](https://github.com/eg-easy/grano-did-contract).
+It wraps [CosmJS](https://github.com/cosmos/cosmjs) client library.

 ## How to Use
 0. Start [grano did node](https://github.com/EG-easy/grano-did-node) with [grano-did-contract](https://github.com/eg-easy/grano-did-contract) is deployed.